-Born out of one mom’s desire to help ensure that children with food allergies would not feel left out on Halloween, the Teal Pumpkin Project®, now in its fourth year as a national awareness campaign led by Food Allergy Research & Education (FARE), has spread far and wide – reaching millions across the U.S. and beyond — in an effort to help create a happier, safer Halloween for all.
+Born out of one mom’s desire to help ensure that children with food allergies would not feel left out on Halloween, the Teal Pumpkin Project®, now in its fourth year as a national awareness campaign led by Food Allergy Research & Education (FARE), has spread far and wide-reaching millions across the U.S. and beyond — to help create a happier, safer Halloween for all.

 Being part of the Teal Pumpkin Project is simple.
 Supporters can:

 - Paint a pumpkin teal or buy a teal pumpkin at your local craft store or pharmacy, or print a free sign from FARE’s website.

 - Place a teal pumpkin or Healthy Lombard sign in front of your home to indicate non-food treats are available.

 Launched nationally in 2014, the Teal Pumpkin Project has attracted supporters from 50 states and more than a dozen countries.
 The campaign was inspired by a local awareness activity conceived by Becky Basalone and run by the Food Allergy Community of East Tennessee.

 FARE has a number of resources to help individuals and families get involved, including:

 - ideas for non-food treats,

 - free downloads such as official Teal Pumpkin Project signs, fliers, stencils and kids’ activities,